-Considered by McKechnie "one of the finest and most famous silhouette artists" , Field's career, spent exclusively in London, spanned 5 decades.
-Consequently his output was huge and his works consistently appear on the market today.
-Probably best known for his meticulous, peerless bronze-highlighted likenesses, most collections contain at least one of his works.
+Spent exclusively in London, the career of JOHN FIELD (1772-1848) spanned 5 decades.
+Consequently his output was huge, with works consistently appearing on the market today.
+Probably best known for his meticulous, peerless bronze-highlighted likenesses, most collections contain at least one of his works, and to quote McKechnie, is considered "... one of the finest and most famous silhouette artists".

-Born in London, JOHN FIELD (1772-1848) married Mary Harris (1774-1869) at St.Margarets, Westminster in May 1795, Mary gave birth to 4 children between 1796-1810.
+Born in London, Field married Mary née Harris (1774-1869) at St.Margarets, Westminster in May 1795.
+Mary gave birth to 4 children between 1796-1810.
 Their last child and only surviving son, Henry William (1810-82), became a silhouettist like his father and, though his work is often finely painted, it can suffer in comparison to his father's very high degree of precision.

 John Field spent nearly 40 years at Miers' studio, though for reasons unknown in 1809 he worked independently from 25 Strand, and a printed trade label from that address states he was "Late 14 years sole profile painter for Mr.Miers of 111 Strand".
 As Field's 1809 Royal Academy exhibit is addressed from 25 Strand and former and subsequent entries were from Miers' Strand address, it appears that Field's initial independent venture lasted barely a year, and more importantly that he was Miers' sole profile painter from 1796.